 Ocean conservation leaders are working across the globe to take on the most challenging problems facing the ocean, starting at a local level.
-Yet, they often lack the support they need to be successful.
-MCAF aims to ensure these conservation leaders have the financial and professional resources to achieve key ocean conservation gains and the platform to share their work.
+MCAF aims to ensure these conservation leaders have the financial and professional resources to achieve key ocean conservation gains and the platform to amplify their work.

-The Marine Conservation Action Fund (MCAF) is a micro-granting program that addresses critical needs in the marine conservation field, including funding for urgent, time-sensitive projects and support for early-stage, entrepreneurial projects led by emerging conservation leaders in developing countries.
-Since it was founded in 1999, MCAF has supported researchers gathering key data on threatened and endangered animals; aided grassroots leaders in engaging and educating communities through local conservation projects; and supported efforts to offer long-term protection for marine species and habitats.
+The Marine Conservation Action Fund (MCAF) is a microgranting and fellowship program that addresses critical needs in the marine conservation field, including rapid turnaround funding for urgent, time-sensitive projects and support for early-stage, entrepreneurial projects led by local conservation leaders in low and middle-income countries.
+Since it was founded in 1999, MCAF has supported more than 190 projects in more than 60 countries and across six continents.

 MCAF strives to support ocean conservation leaders in ways that go beyond grant-making.
-We seek to build enduring relationships with our grantees and offer professional support through connecting them with the expertise of Anderson Cabot Center scientists and a network of their peers.
-We work to promote and magnify the impact of our grantees’ work through the New England Aquarium’s public platforms including education programs for youth and the public.
-We bring selected grantees to the New England Aquarium for week-long immersive fellowships where they meet with our scientists and share their work with audiences in the Aquarium community and greater Boston.
+We seek to build enduring relationships with MCAF grantees, and offer professional support through connecting them with the expertise of Anderson Cabot Center scientists and a global network of their peers.
+We work to promote and magnify the impact of MCAF grantees’ work through the New England Aquarium’s public platforms, and share best practices within the conservation community.

-Through these strategies we strive to ensure that our grantees have the support they need to remain impactful leaders in ocean conservation over the long-term, and that their challenges and successes will inform future efforts and inspire and energize the next generation of ocean conservation leaders.
+Through these strategies, we strive to ensure that MCAF grantees have the support they need to remain impactful leaders in ocean conservation over the long term, and that their challenges and successes will inform future efforts and inspire and energize the next generation of ocean conservation leaders.

 Support and Funding Process

-MCAF is generously supported by the Curtis and Edith Munson Foundation, the New England Biolabs Foundation, and individual donors.
-The MCAF Fellows Program is supported in part by a grant from the Institute of Museum and Library Services.
+MCAF is generously supported by the Akiko Shiraki Dynner Fund for Ocean Exploration and Conservation, The Curtis and Edith Munson Foundation, New England Biolabs Foundation, and individual donors.
+The launch of the MCAF Fellows Program was supported in part by a grant from the Institute of Museum and Library Services.

 MCAF Funding Process

-For funding inquiries, please send a paragraph about your proposed project along with an approximate budget and timeline to the MCAF Program Chair, Elizabeth Stephenson at: email@example.com.
+For funding inquiries, please send a paragraph about your proposed project along with a brief bio of the project lead, and an approximate budget and timeline to MCAF Director Elizabeth Stephenson at email@example.com and MCAF Program Officer Emily Duwan firstname.lastname@example.org.
 We will then advise as to whether we would like to invite a full proposal.